-The idea of this blog post came from couple of requests from a friend and my niece.
+The idea of this blog post came from a couple of requests from a friend and my niece.

 Reading is important at any age.
-It is a proven fact that children who are read to perform better in school and are more successful and more importantly continue reading later in life.
-I know for a fact that with so many options for children’s books, it is difficult to find books that suits children’s interests and age groups, so I decided to reflect on my own experience as a reader and offer advice.
+It is a proven fact that children who are ready to perform better in school and are more successful and more importantly continue reading later in life.
+I know for a fact that with so many options for children’s books, it is difficult to find books that suit children’s interests and age groups, so I decided to reflect on my own experience as a reader and offer advice.

 I was an avid reader as a child.
 So much so that my mom would have to peel me away from books so I could eat dinner.
 I know some kids are not like that so it is important to focus on finding imaginative and creative books.
 I feel that non-fiction books are difficult for young kids to connect with and it doesn’t ignite what they really need at this age-imagination.

 So if you have young kids under 6, focus on finding books that do just that.
 It’s no news to read that children have a vivid imagination.
 When I was young and read wildly imaginative books, I would apply some of the creativity in my own imagination and mind stories.
 I would also write my own stories that mimicked the authors’ style.

 Some of the authors I remember reading, which I recommend for any age (start with picture books and then gradually move on to these authors) was Roald Dahl, and Enid Blyton.
 I was absolutely mesmerized by their stories and they would become part of my friends and my lunchtime conversation.